patrickdappollonio/go-example-api/README.md

 * `(GET|POST) /authorize`: This creates a JSON Web Token that expires in 3 hours and you can use to create resources by issuing `POST` requests to `/save`.
 The content type of the response is simply `text/plain` with some instructions and a pointer to this documentation.
+This endpoint isn't affected by modifiers (see below to understand about modifiers).

 ## Modifiers